Biological & Life Sciences

 Biological Laminar Flow Hoods/Cell Culture Hoods

-Our biology research laboratory has two laminar flow hoods, which keep a sterile environment for work with sensitive cell culture or with genetic manipulation.
+Our biology research laboratory has four laminar flow hoods, which keep a sterile environment for work with sensitive cell culture or with genetic manipulation.

 Pelton & Crane Sterilizing Autoclave